A Drinking Water Institute for Educators

 Drinking Water Institutes began in the summer of 2001.
 Eighteen teachers from across the state attended the Institute and learned about drinking water from those in the profession.
 On the final day, water superintendents from the communities where the teachers were from joined the teacher from their area, explaining some of the specific aspects and features of water supply and treatment in that area.
 Before leaving, the began writing curriculum for their classes.
 They will present this curriculum at a follow-up session.
 Teachers who attend the entire Institute, including the follow-up day, will receive two college credits from Hamline University.

-The Institute was originally conducted with the participation of the Science Museum of Minnesota and is now partnering with the Hamline University Center for Global Environmental Education (CGEE).
+The Institute was originally conducted with the participation of the Science Museum of Minnesota and with the Hamline University Center for Global Environmental Education (CGEE).
 The role of the Hamline CGEE is important to ensure the curriculum developed actually gets used.
 While professionals from the water industry provide basic content regarding drinking water, the Hamline CGEE ensures that the pedagogical goals (that is, the art of teaching) of the Institute are addressed.

-Lee Schmitt, who was the director of teacher education for the Science Museum and is now the professional development coordinator at Hamline CGEE, helps the teachers develop inquiry-based curriculum to take back to the classroom.
+Lee Schmitt, who was the director of teacher education for the Science Museum and the professional development coordinator at Hamline CGEE, helps the teachers develop inquiry-based curriculum to take back to the classroom.
 According to Lee, inquiry-based teaching is a way of turning the standard lesson plan upside down.
 In a standard lesson plan, Lee explains, “educational material is presented in a manner of what's called cookbook activities.’
 It’s a procedural approachinstructions on paper on what to present or activities teachers are encouraged to take to their classrooms.
 But that doesn't always happen.
 “With inquiry-based curriculum, there are no directions.
 Instead of the usual teaching method of telling students about some topic and then questioning them about it, inquiry-based teaching starts by giving some material to students, then having them make observations and formulate questions about it.
 To answer the questions, the students will determine procedures for finding the answers, reaching a conclusion, and defending the conclusion.
 This adds an element to them being scientists.”

 Focusing on pedagogy, having the teachers develop their own inquiry-based curriculum rather than just being handed a piece of paper that has some activity on it, greatly increases the chances that the curriculum developed by the teachers actually gets into their classroomsthe ultimate goal of this program.